laravel/docs/installation.md

 #### Local Development Server

-If you have PHP installed locally and you would like to use PHP's built-in development to serve your application, you may use the `serve` Artisan command.
+If you have PHP installed locally and you would like to use PHP's built-in development server to serve your application, you may use the `serve` Artisan command.
 This command will start a development server at `http://localhost:8000`:

     php artisan serve